YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

 }
 ```

 Note that the only field that should be altered is the `isActive` property.
 This will indicate if this request is still live.
-You should invalidate this item if the request has been used, or if is past some dedicated timeout period.
+You should invalidate this item if the request has been used, or if some timeout period has lapsed.

-The attestation request will relate to the PublicKeyCredentialCreationOptions, that will be discussed in a later section.
+The attestation request will relate to the `PublicKeyCredentialCreationOptions`, that will be discussed in a later section.
 For now just note that it's a complex object that will be stored as a JSON string.

 #### Interface